FAIZAN101013/ShopNGo/README.md

 - [x] Transactional email: verification, welcome, password reset, receipts
 - [x] Cart tied to the account rather than the browser
 - [x] Admin pages for product and order management
-- [x] Server-side Stripe checkout sessions, confirmed by webhook
+- [x] Server-side payment orders, confirmed by a signed webhook
+- [ ] Payment provider account (Stripe is invite-only in India, Razorpay needs PAN)
 - [x] Uploading product images to Cloudinary
 - [x] Deployment: frontend on Vercel, API on Render